How to Use Foot Traffic Data to Gain Store Performance

 How Is Foot Traffic Data Collected?

-One significant data provided by mobile devices is how many times we frequent a retail store and how long we spend at that particular location.
-The combination of very specific location information and dwell time provides retailers and brand managers with key insights as to the attractiveness of their goods.
+Today, we carry mobile devices on which we use apps for weather, map directions, and checking the local news.
+These apps collect location-based data, anonymize it, and sell it to advertisers.
+These “breadcrumbs” of data allow advertisers to understand how people move and interact with their surroundings.
+One significant data point provided by mobile devices is how often we visit a retail store and how long we stay at that location.
+The combination of very specific location information and dwell time provides retailers and brand managers with key insights into the attractiveness of their goods.

 Why Use Retail Foot Traffic Data?